 And that’s not even the true cost!

-As we all know projects of this size and scale never run to budget, so we can safely presume that the overall cost for LTC will be over £8.2bn.
+As we all know projects of this size and scale never run to budget, so we can safely presume that the overall cost for LTC will be over £9-10bn.

-In additon to the cost of the actual project in monetary terms there is of course also the cost to our lives, health, communities etc. The environmental cost with the loss of greenbelt land, ancient woodland, grade 1 agricultural land, countryside, impacts to wildlife and their habitats.
+In addition to the cost of the actual project in monetary terms there is of course also the cost to our lives, health, communities etc. The environmental cost with the loss of greenbelt land, ancient woodland, grade 1 agricultural land, countryside, impacts to wildlife and their habitats.

 How do you put a price on all of that?
 How much will end up being spent in NHS costs as a direct result of the air pollution related illness caused by the LTC Toxic Triangle?

-Then there’s the matter of how HE/LTC have removed the Tilbury Link Road and Rest/Service Area from the LTC project, but both projects are now being considered as separate stand alone projects in their own right.
+Then there’s the matter of how NH/LTC have removed the Tilbury Link Road and Rest/Service Area from the LTC project, but both projects are now being considered as separate stand alone projects in their own right.
 We would question whether this is being done to try and make the benefit cost ration of the LTC look better than it really is.
 To be clear the Tilbury Link Rd is already featuring in the Road Investment Strategy 3 as a pipeline project, and we know the rest/service area is also still being discussed as a separate project.
 If they are deemed worthy enough to still be considered in these ways, then why have they been removed from the LTC project?
 Not that we want them of course, but the question has to be asked!